Cross-border payments

-From 1 January 2024, payment service providers (PSP) have to register and report data on certain cross-border payments.
+Payment service providers (PSPs) are obliged to report data on certain cross-border payments.

-Generally, there are two types of cross-border payments that payment service providers (PSPs) have to report to CESOP:
+Generally, there are 2 types of cross-border payments that payment service providers (PSPs) have to report to CESOP:

-- Payments from EU countries to private individuals or businesses (payees) in Denmark.
+- Payments from EU countries to private individuals or businesses in Denmark.

-- Payments from Denmark to private individuals or businesses (payees) in countries outside the EU.
+- Payments from Denmark to private individuals or businesses in countries outside the EU.

 But such payments should only be reported in case of more than 25 payments each quarter to the same payee.
 If none of the registered payment service provider's payees receives more than 25 cross-border payments, we recommend that the PSP submits a 'no payment data to report' file.